Williamsburg, Brooklyn: Air pollution

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Greenpoint and Williamsburg is 0.0096 mg/m3, higher than the citywide and boroughwide averages.
 Seventeen percent of Greenpoint and Williamsburg residents are smokers, which is slightly higher than the city average of 14% of residents being smokers.
 In Greenpoint and Williamsburg, 23% of residents are obese, 11% are diabetic, and 25% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28%, respectively.
 In addition, 23% of children are obese, compared to the citywide average of 20%.

 Ninety-one percent of residents eat some fruits and vegetables every day, which is greater than the city's average of 87%.
 In 2018, 79% of residents described their health as "good", "very good", or "excellent", more than the city's average of 78%.
 For every supermarket in Greenpoint and Williamsburg, there are 25 bodegas.

 There are several medical clinics in Williamsburg.
 The nearest large hospital is Woodhull Medical Center, on Williamsburg's southern border with Bedford–Stuyvesant.

+Pre-hospital care

+Hatzalah, a volunteer ambulance service, was founded in Williamsburg in 1965 after a Hasidic Jewish man died while waiting for an ambulance.
+Hatzolah of Williamsburg, a nonprofit organization, continues to operate within the neighborhood.